 "We got motions, we've got getting the play out before, so he's done a good job of staying in the film room learning all of that stuff."

 The Dolphins will also be without starting left tackle Terron Armstead and cornerback Kendall Fuller, both of whom are in concussion protocol.
-Running back Raheem Mostert is considered a long shot to play Monday, while linebacker David Long will likely be a game-time decision.
+Running back Raheem Mostert is considered a long shot to play Monday, and linebacker David Long probably will be a game-time decision.